ianjonsen/aniMotum/README.md

 <img src="man/figures/README-logo-1.png" style="display: block; margin: auto;" />

-`foieGras` is an R package that fits a continuous-time model (RW or CRW) in state-space form to filter Argos (or GLS) satellite location data.
+`foieGras` is an R package that fits continuous-time models in state-space form to filter error-prone animal movement data obtained via the Argos satellite system, and to estimate changes in movement behaviour.
 Template Model Builder (`TMB`) is used for fast estimation.
 Argos data can be either (older) Least Squares-based locations, (newer) Kalman Filter-based locations with error ellipse information, or a mixture of the two.
-The state-space model estimates two sets of location states: 1) corresponding to each observation, which are usually irregularly timed (fitted states); and 2) corresponding to (usually) regular time intervals specified by the user (predicted states).
+The state-space models estimate two sets of location
+states: 1) corresponding to each observation, which are usually irregularly timed (fitted states); and 2) corresponding to (usually) regular time intervals specified by the user (predicted states).
 Locations are returned as both LongLat and on the Mercator projection (units=km).
-Additional models are provided to infer movement behaviour along the SSM-estimated most-probable track.
+The models may be applied with appropriate caution to tracking data obtained from other systems, such as light-level geolocations and GPS.

 ## Installation

-First, ensure you have R version \>= 3.6.0 installed (preferably R 4.0.0 or higher):
+First, ensure you have R version \>= 3.6.0 installed (preferably R 4.1.0 or higher):

 ``` r